15 minutes per day

 Try to build your vocabulary each day.
 Imagine if you learned 3 words per day for 1 year you would know over 1000 additional words.

-So as you can see there are many ways that you can study for 15 minutes per day English.
+So as you can see there are many ways that you can study for 15 minutes per day.

-Follow us at @linguaunited and send an email to debra.ross@linguaunited.com and I will send you some planners / timetables to help you, choose the one you like and start to plan your 15 minutes per day English class.
+Follow us at @linguaunited and send an email to debra.ross@linguaunited.com and I will send you some planners / timetables to help you, choose the one you like and start to plan your 15 minutes per day.

-If you want to have a chat about what you want to achieve then make an appointment here with me and we can talk through the options for you.
+If you want to have a chat about what you want to achieve then send an email to info@linguaunited.com and we can talk through the options for you.

 Subscribing on the Lingua United website at www.linguaunited.com or follow us on social media.